opengeofiction-net/level0/README.md

 You will need PHP with `mod_gettext`.

-* Put this repo somewhere.
+* Clone this repo somewhere.
 Make `www` a document root directory.
 (In any case make sure to keep the location of the includes directory relative to the document root the same.)
+* Set up HTTPS.
+It is necessary to protect your users from attacks that take over their account.
 * Open [this link](https://www.openstreetmap.org/user/username/oauth_clients/new) and register your instance of Level0.
 It needs permissions for reading user details and modifying the map.
-The callback URL should be the base URL for your application.
+The callback URL should be the base URL for your application with `?action=callback` appended.
+Example: `https://level0.example.org/?action=callback`
-* Edit `config.php`, inserting both OAuth keys.
+* Edit `config.php`, inserting the OAuth client ID and secret the OpenStreetMap website gives you.
 * Create `data` directory and give writing permissions for it to web server process.
 Check path in `config.php`.
 * Check path to document root in `locales/deploy_locales` and run it.